 This department of the library focuses on helping patrons.
-There is a reference section of books full of basic information and usually a reference desk.
+There is a reference section of books full of basic information and sometimes a reference desk.
 The librarian at the desks help people find the information they need while educating them about library resources.
 Concentrations within this field are available.

 This involves teaching classes about how to utilize the library and its resources.
 It is designed to help the patrons with their needs.
 This is often a part of the job but not the sole focus.

 This department of the library is the actual checking in and out of materials to patrons, including the reshelving.
 It holds the reserved materials, things that professors have requested be kept in the library and available to their students.

 This department of the library has a focus on electronic and digital material.
 Often, especially in the academic setting, this includes lending out equipment like computers and video cameras.
 There are library media programs as well as concentrations like digital libraries.
 Computer skills prefered.

 This department focuses on the contact between libraries.
 If a patron wants a book that their library does not offer they can request that it be loaned to them.
 A library will let them borrow the book, and then it is returned when the material is checked back in.
 This department handles the lending and receiving.